 Interviewee: "It works out very well.
 Better than it did elsewhere, here it works out very well."

 Interviewer: "What is it, that makes the difference?"

 Interviewee: "I can go in and close the door, and be myself, and invite friends home, that is those whom I want and those whom I don't want."

 In this way, the experience amongst those living in independent flats is that they are very satisfied with living on their own, and prefer to live on their own and not in a group home or communal house.
 They also express that they get very good support from the ACT-team, and some explicitly states, that if it was not for this support they would not be able to live on their own.
+However, there are a few of the citizens living in independent flats who have issues with old debts that is being collected now that they have a fixed address, and they express how this is stressful and strains their economic situation.

-In this way, it is an important result from the program, that with the multidisciplinary support from the ACT-team it is possible to for individuals with complex support needs to live on their own in independent housing in ordinary public housing.
+All in all, it is an important result from the programme, that with the multidisciplinary support from the ACT-team it is possible for individuals with complex support needs to live on their own in independent housing in ordinary public housing.

-Other outcomes
+11. Other outcomes